Sergej-Popov/tremolo/README.md

 ## TODO general

-1. Add pan and zoom option.
-2. paste elements (text, images, youtube videos etc) at cursor location, not screen origin
-3. resize proportionally by default
-4. [Large] Provide undo and redo support for board changes.
+1. [Large] Provide undo and redo support for board changes.
-5. Allow items to snap to a grid for precise alignment.
+2. Allow items to snap to a grid for precise alignment.
-6. Images pasted at set size, should use data from clipboard (is it available?)
+3. Images pasted at set size, should use data from clipboard (is it available?)
-7. Controls are still affected by resizing
+4. Controls are still affected by resizing
-8. Drawing pen tool
+5. Drawing pen tool
-9. Connectiing lines
+6. Connectiing lines
-10. Add a dark and light theme toggle for the fretboard interface.
+7. Add a dark and light theme toggle for the fretboard interface.
-11. Draw style themes
+8. Draw style themes
-12. Tool pannel
+9. Tool pannel
-13. Contextual menu panel
+10. Contextual menu panel

 ## TODO collaboration